aroulin/FAT32-FS-Driver/report.md

 We followed the steps given in the statement.
 We always preferred iterative algorithms compared to recursive ones (like finding a file given a path) to avoid the possibility of stack overflows.

 We used the `vfat_search_entry` function as a filler function for `vfat_readdir` in order to locate a file and get it's attributes (size, cluster number) in a `stat` structure.

+We choosed to give sizes to directories as linux does.
+The size of the directory is like the size of file, the number of clusters its directories entries take.

+We also implemented the atime,ctime,etc... fields and we had to convert the date format of the FAT32 to the on in linux.